 After you have created your configuration file, set the value of the domRestrictionsURL configuration option from the session section to point to your file.
 You can configure this value as:

-- a URL reachable by Co-browser Server.
-For example, domRestrictionsURL=http://cobrowse.com/ static/dom_restrictions.xml. - a path to the file pre-fixed with file.
+- a URL reachable by Co-browser Server. - a path to the file pre-fixed with file.
 For example, domRestrictionsURL=file:C:\restrictions.xml.